 The WordPress plugin Redirection is a winner!
 Created by John Godley this handy tool not only provides local 301 Redirects but as a super bonus it logs 404 errors which allows you to quickly resolve those 404 errors using the redirect.

 Whether a private event, a public spectacle, or just walking aimlessly I enjoy engaging strangers.
 As far as portraiture goes you've got about 30 seconds to gain the trust of the person whom you've asked to photograph.
 All of the examples here are of people I didn't know at the time I took their picture yet I'm now friends with many of them.

-Some portraits I've taken in the studio, some in the wild.
+Head shot, portrait photography I've taken in the studio, some in the wild.

 Portraits of Africa